AmpersandHQ/travis-vanilla-magento/README.md

 This would generate
 - https://magento-TESTONE.localhost
-- a database accessible at `mysql -uroot -h127.0.0.1 databaseTESTONE233`
+- a database accessible at `mysql -uroot -h127.0.0.1 databaseTESTONE`
 - To add sample data set the flag when installing

     ```